What is New Home Sales?

 How is New Home Sales Calculated?

-The calculation of New Home Sales involves counting the permits, housing starts, and sales of new single-family homes that have been sold or have a sale pending during the month. multi-unit properties are not included.
-Based on the current month’s data, the count is annualized to estimate the total sales that would occur in a 12-month period.
+The calculation of New Home Sales involves counting permits, housing starts, and sales of new single-family homes sold or with a pending sale during the month.
+Multi-unit properties are not included.
+The data is annualized to estimate the total sales for a 12-month period based on the current month's sales activity.

 New Home Sales: Chart